johsteffens/actinon/README.md

 One objective is demonstrating the capabilities of the (much bigger) project '[beth](https://github.com/johsteffens/beth)', which is a foundation-library to develop advanced applications in 'C' as well as designing meta-languages of which the actinon-script might be an example.

 ### Sentiment
 I've always been fascinated by computer graphics, particluarly employing physics and mathematics in order to achieve realism.
-About 25 years ago, I experimented with algorithms using lambertian light distribution on rays casted in a virtual 3D scene in order to generate realistic visual effects.
+In the mid 1990s, I experimented with algorithms using lambertian light distribution on rays casted in a virtual 3D scene in order to generate realistic visual effects.
 Back then I was even oblivious to the fact that the technique was well-known under the label "ray-tracing".
 Today, modern workstations are powerful enough to allow deep recursions into the render equation making experimenting in this field more rewarding.

 ### About The Name
 Actinon is the name of the Radon-219 isotope, which is a radioactive gas.
 It was inspired by a train of thought: ray-tracing -> radiation -> radon -> actinon.